MeaCulpitt/Zap/docs/validator.md

 ## 2. Evaluation Cadence

-Blink's validation operates on a tiered temporal structure:
+Zap's validation operates on a tiered temporal structure:

-* **Real-Time (10s):** Latency and heartbeat pings.
+* **Real-Time (10s):** Latency and heartbeat pings to verify continuous availability.
-* **Random Audits (Monthly Hourly):** Synthetic gaming sessions to test I2P and frame hashes.
+* **Synthetic Audits (Randomly, 15x/hour):** Short, high-intensity "Ghost Sessions" to perform I2P and VMAF checks.
-* **Blockchain Epoch (360 Blocks):** Weight commitments to the Subtensor.
+* **Blockchain Epoch (360 Blocks):** Aggregation of performance metrics and weight commitments to the Subtensor blockchain.

 ---

 ## 3. Validator Incentive Alignment

-Blink follows the standard Bittensor Yuma Consensus (YC) model with specialized gaming guardrails:
+Zap follows the 2026 Bittensor Yuma Consensus (YC) model, reinforced by dTAO market mechanics:

-* **Consensus-Driven Rewards:** Validators earn $TAO$ dividends by correctly identifying high-performing miners.
-Deviating from the consensus (e.g., scoring a slow miner highly) results in a "Trust Penalty" and reduced emissions.
+* **Consensus-Driven Dividends:** Validators maximize their TAO earnings by accurately ranking miners.
+Deviating from the global consensus (e.g., scoring a slow miner highly) results in a "Trust Penalty," reducing validator rewards.
-* **Anti-Collusion:** Because scoring is based on deterministic physical metrics (Latency/SSIM), it is difficult for a validator and miner to collude without being mathematically flagged as an outlier by other validators.
+* **Alpha-Stake Accountability:** Validators must hold the subnet's native Alpha token.
+This ensures that their long-term wealth is tied to the actual utility and user adoption of the Zap network.
-* **Stake-Weighted Authority:** The influence of a validator’s score is proportional to their total stake, ensuring that the most "heavily invested" actors have the strongest incentive to maintain network quality.
+* **Anti-Collusion Logic:** Because scoring is based on deterministic physical metrics (Latency/VMAF), any validator providing outlier scores is mathematically identified and excluded from consensus, protecting the network from "bribery" or "lazy validation."